-2.16.
-Diversity & Inclusiveness
+2.17.
+Diversity & inclusiveness

-Due to the fact that the Company has only been listed for two years, no diversity policy has been introduced yet.
+Due to the fact that the Company has only been listed for three years, no diversity policy has been introduced yet.

-The Board of Directors is currently composed of only men.
 Although the Company does not have a diversity policy on the date of this report, it intends to put this in place in order to obtain a gender diversity amongst its board members in accordance with the timeline set by Article 7:86 of the Belgian Companies and Associations Code.